FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 and there are no short trials, then the load is guaranteed to be classified as either an upper or a lower bound.

-In some cases, the classification is known sooner, when the 'missing' trials cannot change the outcome.

 When short trials are present, the logic is more complicated.

 ##### Goal exceed ratio

 A specific quantity based on exceed ratio.
-A threshold value for particulat sets of trials.
+A threshold value for particular sets of trials.

 An attribute used for classifying loads into upper and lower bounds.